varnishcache/varnish-cache/doc/sphinx/reference/vsm.rst

 VSM and Containers
 ------------------

-The varnish way works great with single purpose containers.
-By sharing the varnish working directory read-only, vsm readers can be run in containers separate from those running varnishd instances on the same host.
+The Varnish Shared Memory model works well in single-purpose containers.
+By sharing the Varnish working directory read-only, VSM readers can run in individual containers separate from those running varnishd instances on the same host.

-When running varnishd and vsm readers in the same process namespace, pid information can be used by vsm readers to determine if varnishd processes are alive.
+On Linux, if varnishd and VSM readers run in the same process namespace, the VSM readers can rely on the PID advertised by varnishd to determine whether the manager and cache processes are alive.

-But, when running varnishd and vsm readers in different containers, the pid information has no relevance and may even be ambiguous across name spaces.

-Thus, with such setups, the environment variable VSM_NOPID needs to be set for vsm readers to disable use of pid information.
+However, if they live in different containers, exposing the Varnish working directory as a volume to containers running VSM readers, the PIDs exposed by varnishd are no longer relevant across namespaces.

+To disable liveness checks based on PIDs, the variable ``VSM_NOPID`` needs to be present in the environment of VSM readers.